Bitcoin Thieves Up Their Game

-The purpose of this blog is not to delve too deeply into the blockchain or cryptocurrency but instead to warn of a scam that is affecting people using the crypto-wallet called Electrum.
+The purpose of this blog is not to delve too deeply into the blockchain or cryptocurrency, but instead to warn of a scam that is affecting people using the crypto-wallet called Electrum.
 It should be noted that crypto scams in general cost crytpocurrency owners $1B in 2018.
-But, this scam is particularly effective because it comes directly from the server in which you are connected and at the exact time you are using your wallet.
+But, this scam is particularly effective because it comes directly from the Electrum server in which you are connected and at the exact time you are using your wallet.

 Apparently hackers were able to compromise some of Electrum’s servers and insert a malicious program.
-When you contact this server with your Electrum wallet while trying to send BTC, it sends you as notice that your wallet is outdated and that you need to download the new version.
+When you contact this server with your Electrum wallet while trying to send BTC, it sends you a notice that your wallet is outdated and that you need to download the new version.
 It then provides you with a very legitimate looking url to do so. “myelectrumwallet.info” (There have been variations of this url).

 After this spoof program is downloaded, the program will ask for your log in credentials.
 Once you enter them you have been compromised.
 The hacker now has access to your funds.
 And the unregulated nature of crytpocurrency allows many scammers to get away with this sort of thing.

 This scam in particular has been successful and very costly to its victims.
 Back in December one Electrum user lost nearly $1M to this scam.
 Can you imagine?

 - Make sure you have the latest version of your wallet software.
 Electrum has newer versions of its software that are not vulnerable to this attack.